Mockapapella/baseline-warden/README.md

 bw sync --lock                   # build a Baseline snapshot bw scan --out console,json       # fails on limited; warns on unknown
 # Tip: add --summary-only for compact console output

+Supported Python versions: 3.11, 3.12, and 3.13.
+The example workflows use Python 3.13, and CI tests all three.
 ```

 ## What it checks